Scalable resolvent analysis for three-dimensional flows: Conclusions

 The RSVD-$\Delta t$ algorithm is particularly valuable for analyzing three-dimensional flows, where other algorithms become impractical.
 The superior scalability of the RSVD-$\Delta t$ algorithm leads to an increasingly pronounced disparity in computational complexity compared to the RSVD-LU algorithm as the value of $N$ grows larger.
 As an example, we consider a moderately large state dimension of $N \approx 39$ million.
 Using the RSVD-LU algorithm for this problem would require an estimated 75 million CPU-hours and 130 TB of RAM.
 In contrast, the RSVD-$\Delta t$ algorithm required just 18,000 CPU-hours and 0.75 TB of RAM, a reduction of three and two orders of magnitude, respectively.
 In general, the benefits of the RSVD-$\Delta t$ algorithm are most pronounced for three dimensional flows and other large systems, while little advantage is gained for simple one- and two-dimensional flows.

 Lastly, we leveraged the novel capabilities of the RSVD-$\Delta t$ algorithm to investigate the influence of streaks within the turbulent jet on the KH wavepackets.
-Through a secondary stability analysis in which the steady streaks are added to the axisymmetric mean flow, we showed the significant impact of the streaks on the KH wavepackets.
+Using a procedure analogous to a secondary stability analysis in which the steady streaks are added to the axisymmetric mean flow, we showed the significant impact of the streaks on the KH wavepackets.
 This included a substantial increase in gains within the range $St \in [0, 0.5]$, a change in the most amplified azimuthal wavenumber, and coupling of multiple azimuthal wavenumbers is some of the modes.
 Given the recently demonstrated presence of streaks in real jets, these finds warrant further investigation in the future.

 Our algorithm also has several implementation advantages.
-Our time-stepping approach enables matrix-free implementation, eliminating the explicit formation of the LNS matrix $\mathsfbi A$, instead directly utilizing built-in linear direct and adjoint capabilities available within many existing codes.
-All operations within our the RSVD-$\Delta t$ algorithm are amenable to efficient parallelization; we have optimized out implementation of the algorithm for parallel computing using the PETSc \citep{Balayetal19} and SLEPc \citep{Hernandezetal05} environments, facilitating full utilization of the computational power offered by modern high-performance clusters.
+Our time-stepping approach enables matrix-free implementation, eliminating the explicit formation of the LNS matrix $\bm A$, instead directly utilizing built-in linear direct and adjoint capabilities available within many existing codes.
+All operations within the RSVD-$\Delta t$ algorithm are amenable to efficient parallelization; we have optimized out implementation of the algorithm for parallel computing using the PETSc \citep{Balayetal19} and SLEPc \citep{Hernandezetal05} environments, facilitating full utilization of the computational power offered by modern high-performance clusters.
 Moreover, our code is designed to leverage GPUs, enabling the delegation of compute-intensive tasks to the GPU architecture for quicker and more efficient calculations.
 Finally, the efficiency and accuracy of the RSVD-$\Delta t$ algorithm could be further enhanced by incorporating strategies developed for the RSVD-LU algorithm.
 Notably, techniques proposed by \citet{Ribeiroetal20} and \citet{Houseetal22} can be integrated into our approach to use physical insight to select the initial test vectors instead of relying on entirely random ones.
+An open-source implementation of the RSVD-$\Delta t$ algorithm is available on GitHub (\url{https://github.com/AliFarghadan/RSVD-Delta-t}).